JieningYu/yfass/README.md

 Read-only entries above are open to be configured per-function through configuration files.

+#### User Groups

+User groups are tags attached to a arbitrary user for identifying permissions and custom categorization.

+A user group could be either `permission:<permission name>` or `custom:<name>`.
+A set of special group exists for identity of users like `singular:yjn024` for the only user that is myself.

 ### Issues during Development

 #### IPC through Unix Pipe FD